 An important part of going out is preing as students generally can’t afford to buy the expensive drinks at the club.
 This may involve playing drinking games or just chatting.
 It’s important to not force others to drink in this kind of environment.
 We recommend always pouring your own drink when playing a game so you can make it as strong or weak as you like, and if you want to slow down on drinking just pour yourself a mixer so you can keep playing.

-The cardboard box game: required a flat piece of cardboard (usually found in the forma of a pizza or cereal box), a sharpie and a coin.
+Required: a flat piece of cardboard (usually found in the form of a pizza or cereal box), a sharpie, and a coin.
 The name of each player is written in a circle on the cardboard.
 Players take turns to flip a coin onto the cardboard.
 If it lands on a blank space they can create a new rule which is written in a circle in that space.
 The rule is played when the coin lands next in that circle.
 Continue until there is no space left! – Ellie, Biomed

 The College Bar

 With a much more relaxed vibe than other colleges, the college bar has a host of unique cocktails invented by our barman Yannick, at a very cheap price of £2.40 a pint, £3.70 for a weaker cocktail or £5 for a stronger one.
-They also sell spirit mixers for the less adventurous and soft drinks for the non-drinkers.
-There’s no need to worry about cash for the bar as everything can be paid with your Bod card.
+They also sell spirit mixers for the less adventurous and soft drinks for the non-drinkers, as well as 50p Capri Suns!

 - The King’s Arms (adjacent to Wadham College, on Holywell Street – a students’ favourite)